Skip to main content Skip to footer

 Above is the simplest form of a job rejection letter.
 But read on to improve your process:

 Unfortunately, not everyone you interview during recruitment will be right for your business.
 For whatever reason, there will always be cases where the applicant just isn't right.
-Time is valuable in business, but there is a range of reasons why you should respond to candidates with a simple rejection letter.
-Here's our guide to rejecting applicants and a sample letter for you to use for your candidates.
+Time is valuable in business, but there are a range of reasons why you should respond to candidates with a simple rejection letter.
+Here's our guide to rejecting applicants, along with a sample letter for you to use with your candidates.

 Click the link to see an example of a Longer Rejection Letter